 Background

-Today, I offer care rooted in those ancestral teachings — especially in a time when the culture around birth has prioritized speed and control over presence and listening.
-The rising mortality and cesarean rates I see both in my homelands and here in Washington are not just numbers — they are reminders of what happens when we lose connection to relationship-centered care.
+Today, I offer care rooted in those ancestral teachings passed down through my communities er Belau, and here in Washington State.
+The rising mortality and cesarean rates I see in both my communities are not just numbers, they're reminders of what happens when we lose connection to relationship-centered care, prioritizing efficiency over presence.

 I believe you are the expert of your own body and story.